Atlee Hammaker: 1983 All-Star Game

 Hammaker made the National League All-Star team in 1983, but did not fare well, surrendering seven earned runs in 0.2 inning pitched; and he gave up the only grand slam in All-Star Game history, to Fred Lynn.
 The American League prevailed 13–3 for their first win in twelve years.

 1987 NLCS

 In Game 7 of the 1987 NLCS, Hammaker, pitching for San Francisco, gave up a three-run homer in the second inning to José Oquendo, a utility infielder who had hit only one home run that season.
 The Cardinals won 6–0 to advance to the World Series.

 Religion

 While with the Giants, Hammaker and teammates Scott Garrelts, Dave Dravecky and Jeff Brantley became known as the "God Squad" because of their strong Christian faith.
 Forgoing the hard-partying lifestyle of many of their teammates, they preferred to hold Bible studies in their hotel rooms while on the road.

 Personal life

 Hammaker is married and lives in Knoxville, Tennessee, with his wife.
 He is the father of five daughters.
 His second oldest daughter, Jenna Hammaker-Gomes, is married to major league player Yan Gomes.
-His youngest daughter, Annalee, is married to minor league player Josh Rolette, a catcher in the Cleveland Guardians' farm system.